 - Top soup with toasted pumpkin seeds

 - Top baked goods like breads, muffins and bars with them

 - Snack on them paired with a banana and almond butter

-- Chop pumpkin seeds and use them as a coating for chicken or fish
+- Chop them up and use them as a coating for chicken or fish

 - Add pumpkin seeds to any homemade trail mix recipe

-- Add pumpkin seeds to any homemade granola recipe
+- Add them to any homemade granola recipe

 One of my favorite ways to eat pumpkin seeds is in Health Warrior Pumpkin Seeds bars.
 They are great to take on the go and are made with real food ingredients like pumpkin seeds, honey and spices.
 They come in different flavors like honey sea salt, and dark chocolate coconut almond — you can’t go wrong!

 I like to cut them up on top of salads, yogurt bowls, and in this recipe for pumpkin quinoa soup!

 Fall In Love With These Pumpkin Recipes Too